be-green/wrds/readme.md

 # Requirements

-Since WRDS is a PostgreSQL backend, you will need PostgreSQL drivers to access it.
+Since WRDS has a PostgreSQL backend, you will need PostgreSQL drivers to access it.
 You can find and install them from here: https://odbc.postgresql.org/.
 Once those are installed, boot up a fresh R session, load the package and you should be up and running.

 # Bugs, Questions, etc.